mihalis68/chef-bcpc/docs/network-arch-v1.md

 "private" address.

-Since the BCPC fixed network uses private addresses only seen within the cluster i.e. same L2 broadcast domain, it does not require external routing, so can be arbitrarily large e.g. a /16.
+Since the BCPC fixed network uses private addresses only seen within the cluster i.e. the same Layer 2 broadcast domain, it does not require external routing, so can be arbitrarily large e.g. a /16.
 An RFC1918-compliant address range would be a good choice.

 Each tenancy receives a distinct VLAN tag for its fixed network traffic.
 Traffic originates from a VM on its fixed IP with this VLAN tag and reaches the local hypervisor host via a linux bridge.
 If the traffic is for a destination outside of the tenant network it is rewritten to appear to come from a float IP address (either the one the VM has, or failing that the float assigned to the hypervisor host).
-Purely intra-tenancy traffic is not rewritten, however, so the packets source and destination addresses, as well as its VLAN tag are all seen by the cluster switches, so the cluster switches must allow traffic on these VLANs to pass.
+Purely intra-tenancy traffic is not rewritten, however, so the packets source and destination addresses, as well as its VLAN tag, are all seen by the cluster switches, so the cluster switches must allow traffic on these VLANs to pass.

-In summary then, the fixed network should be a private non-routable network but the switches must support tagged VLAN traffic for every individual tenancy to communicate privately, as well as the "float" tagged VLAN which supports intra-tenancy and north-south (off-cluster) traffic (see next section).
+In summary then, the fixed network should be a private non-routable network but the switches must support tagged VLANs for every individual tenancy to communicate privately, as well as the "float" tagged VLAN which supports intra-tenancy and north-south (off-cluster) traffic (see next section).